SchumacherFM/blog-cs/content/projects/2016-02-26-mailout-caddyserver-email-smtp.md

 - Full support for SMTP with SSL encryption (Port 465) or TLS encryption (Port 587).
 Of course unencrypted sending on Port 25 has not been deactivated.
 - Optional server side logging of sent emails.
 Logging after PGP encryption.

+The mailout directive starts a service routine that runs during the lifetime of the server.
+This background service manages the sending of the emails.
+It opens a connection to the SMTP server, sends the email and then waits for 30 seconds if another email should be send out.
+If no email gets transferred through the channel, the service routine closes the connection to the SMTP server.
+For the next email the connection gets reopened.

+During the start phase of the Caddy binary the mailout setup routine tries to ping the SMTP server and checks if the log in credentials satisfy the authentication system.
+If that ping fails, mailout service won't be available.

+All email sending related errors gets logged in the error log file.
+The JSON API will not report any failed sending of an email.
+If you enable email logging, no email gets lost despite SMTP errors.
+If you do not provide a directory for email and error logging you will leave no trace on the hard disk for a sent out email, theoretically.

 Due to the REST API you can use any other programming language to post your form data to the mailout endpoint.

 *PGP:* Note on sensitive information leakage when using PGP with multiple email message receivers: For each